Call the park

 Facilities - Activities

 Several small sandy beaches and one large beach located at the mouth of Howard Creek provide some good sport for fishermen; the Surf Smelt (Hyomesus pretiosus) come in near shore to spawn in the surf during the day.
 Night Smelt (Spirinchus Starksi) come in to spawn at night.
 These smelt, 6 to 10 inches in length, are called surf fish and night fish by the sportsmen who take them in nets as they approach the beach to spawn.
-Several kinds of rock fish and abalone are taken when tides and ocean conditions are right.
+Several kinds of rock fish are taken when tides and ocean conditions are right.
 Water temperatures of around 52 degrees and a surging bellowing surf discourages all but the hardy individual.